When Is Father’s Day—and Why Do We Celebrate It?

 Does the date of Father’s Day change every year?

 If you have trouble remembering dates, you can stop fretting about this one!
 Much like the Thanksgiving rule (it falls on the fourth Thursday in November), Father’s Day has a set day, but there’s no set date for dad’s day (at least here in the United States).
 Each year, the date of Father’s Day changes, but it always falls on the third Sunday in June.
-In 2022, it will share a date with Juneteenth and fall on June 19.
 So, all you need to remember is June, and where to find these free Father’s Day cards if you’re caught short on your way to dad’s house come the third Sunday.

 When is Father’s Day celebrated in other parts of the world?